 Starting from 2014, the Bank commenced implementation of an automated compliance system for the monitoring and management of regulatory requirements across the Bank.
 This system facilitates the prompt reporting of any compliance concerns or non-compliance incidents as and when they arise.
-The system will be rolled over to all concerned divisions within the Bank in stages.
+In 2017, the system was rolled over to most concerned divisions as part of the system overall implementation across the Bank.

 The Bank has documented an anti-money laundering programme, including periodic awareness training to employees, record-keeping, and a designated Money Laundering Reporting Officer (MLRO).
-The AML policy/procedure is updated annually and was last approved by the Board of Directors and Chief Executive in July 2015.
+The AML policy and procedures are updated annually and were last approved by the Board of Directors in October 2017.

 The Bank has deployed a risk-based automated transaction monitoring system in keeping with the anti-money laundering regulations of the CBB.
+In 2017, an upgrade of the Bank's AML monitoring system has been initiated.

-The Bank's anti-money laundering measures are regularly audited by the internal auditors, who report to the Audit Committee of the Board.
-The Central Bank performs periodic inspections of the Bank's compliance with anti-money laundering regulations.
+The Bank's anti-money laundering measures are regularly audited by the internal auditors, who report to the Audit and Compliance Committee of the Board.
+The Central Bank performs periodic inspections of the Bank's compliance with anti-money laundering regulations; the last AML/CFT examination by the Central Bank was concluded in October 2016.
 Additionally, the Bank's anti-money laundering measures are audited by independent external auditors every year and their report is submitted to the CBB.
 The overseas branches in India and Kuwait and the subsidiary, CrediMax, have designated compliance and MLRO functions to ensure implementation of local regulations and also to meet CBB requirements as applicable.
-The Bank is committed to combating money-laundering and, towards this end, implements all 'Prevention of Money Laundering Regulations' and other guidelines issued by the CBB.
-These regulations and guidelines are consistent with the revised FATF recommendations, 'Customer Due Diligence for Banks' paper by Basel Committee, and best international practices.
+The Bank is committed to combating money-laundering and, towards this end, implements all 'Prevention of Money Laundering Regulations' as stipulated in the Financial Crimes Module of the CBB Rulebook and other guidelines issued by the CBB.
+These regulations and guidelines are consistent with the revised FATF recommendations, 'Customer Due Diligence for Banks' paper of the Basel Committee, and best international practices.